 References: Helpguide org

-Keywords: Dementia exercise
+Keywords: Dementia manage symptoms

 *This information is listed as a Tip and is not explicitly medically licensed